Our Mission

 About Our Team

-With their expansive knowledge of both the region and their specific areas of expertise, they are all incredibly passionate about sharing their love for Western Mass, the outdoors, and connecting people with nature.
-Our team firmly believes that everyone should have equal access to the beauty and benefits of spending time outdoors regardless of skill level or access to gear necessary for an outdoor adventure and go out of their way to ensure that every trip with us is safe, educational, and - of course - fun.
+We like to think of our amazing team of instructors and guides as a herd of unicorns!
+With their expansive knowledge of both the region and their own areas of expertise, they are all incredibly passionate about sharing their love for Western Mass, the outdoors, and connecting people with nature.
+Our team firmly believes that everyone should have equal access to the beauty and benefits of spending time outdoors regardless of skill level or access to gear necessary for an outdoor adventure.
+They go out of their way to ensure that every trip with us is safe, educational, and - of course - fun.
+We hope you have the opportunity to meet with members of our team, soon!

 The Team